chef/chef-web-docs/content/chef_client_security.md

 ### `/.chef/trusted_certs`

-The `/.chef/trusted_certs` directory stores trusted SSL certificates for the Chef Infra Server:
+The `/.chef/trusted_certs` directory stores trusted SSL certificates used to access the Chef Infra Server:

-* On each workstation: The `knife ssl fetch` subcommand downloads SSL certificates from the Chef Infra Server into the `/.chef/trusted_certs` directory
+* On each workstation, this directory is the location into which SScertificates are placed after they are downloaded from the CheInfra Server using the `knife ssl fetch` subcommand
-* On every node: During a node bootstrap, the Chef Infra Client creates the `.chef` directory on the node and copies the SSL certificates for the Chef Infra Server into `/.etc/chef`.
+* On every node, this directory is the location into which SSLcertificates are placed when a node has been bootstrapped with ChefInfra Client from a workstation

 ### SSL_CERT_FILE